KelanJH/cse15l-lab-reports/labreport1.md

 **Lab Report 1 - Remote Access and FileSystem (Week 1)**

 **Step 1.
 Find your CSE15L Account**
-To access your course-specific account for CSE15L, you can visit the website: [Link](https://sdacs.ucsd.edu/~icc/index.php) Once you're on the website, you can find your account information by entering your UCSD email address and password.
+To access your course-specific account for CSE15L, you can visit the website:  [Account Info](https://sdacs.ucsd.edu/~icc/index.php)
+Once you're on the website, you can find your account information by entering your UCSD email address and password.
 If you encounter any issues logging in, you can follow the tutorial provided on the website for resetting your password.

 **Step 2.
 Installing VS Code**
 Before you start, you need to have VS Code installed on your computer.
-If you don't already have it, you can download it from the website: [Link](https://code.visualstudio.com/)
+If you don't already have it, you can download it from the website: [Visual Studio Code](https://code.visualstudio.com/)

 **Your VS Code should look something like this when you first install it:**